ABOUT BUS RAPID TRANSIT AND TRANSPORTATION ON VAN NESS AVENUE

 San Francisco Elected Officials, Stakeholders, and Staff Check out Mexico City BRT

 In late May, 2013, Transportation Authority and SFMTA staff accompanied a delegation of San Francisco elected officials and stakeholders to Mexico City, where they got a chance to see a new BRT system firsthand.
 In addition to being impressed by the system’s ability to get high volumes of passengers where they need to go quickly and efficiently, the delegation was pleased to learn that Mexico City travelers often choose to ride the BRT versus the Metro (subway).
 The high-quality feel of the stations, BRT vehicles, fare prepayment, and dedicated lanes really do make it a mode of choice for all types of travelers.
 The trip was funded by the Rockefeller Foundation and led by staff from the Institute for Transportation and Development Policy (www.itdp.org).
-See a presentation on the trip on the San Francisco Planning and Urban Research (SPUR) website.
+See a presentation on the trip on the civic planning association SPUR website.

 WHERE?
 Dedicated BRT lanes would extend along Van Ness Avenue from Lombard St. to Mission St.